Optimal Transport & Geometry

 References

 1. Villani, C. (2009).
 “Optimal Transport: Old and New”.
-The Bible of the field.
+The reference for everything.
 Links OT to Ricci curvature and geometry.

 2. Cuturi, M. (2013).
 “Sinkhorn Distances: Lightspeed Computation of Optimal Transport”.
-The paper that brought OT into modern machine learning via entropic regularization.
+The paper that made OT practical for machine learning.

 5. McCann, R. J. (1997).
 “Convexity principle for interacting gases”.
 Introduced displacement convexity.